Shionogi to Present New Data at European Congress of Clinical Microbiology and Infectious Diseases 2019

 Date and time: April 15, 13:30-14:30

-Poster P1852: Cefiderocol in vitro activity against Gram-negative clinical isolates collected in Europe: result from three SIDERO-WT surveillance studies between 2014-2017 (Abstract #739)
+Poster P1852: Cefiderocol in vitro activity against Gram-negative clinical isolates collected in Europe: results from three SIDERO-WT surveillance studies between 2014-2017 (Abstract #739)

 Presenter: Masakatsu Tsuji